-But overall, anyone can benefit from going to therapy.
+But overall, everyone can benefit from going to therapy.
 Everyone faces stress, difficulties, and challenges.
 Talking to someone about it and getting professional insight will almost always be beneficial.

-This post is all about going back to therapy.
+This post is all about why everyone should go to therapy.

 1. Mental health needs to be checked in on regularly

-Possibly even more so than your physical health!
+Possibly even more regularly than your physical health!
 But just like you probably wouldn’t neglect your physical health, you shouldn’t be neglecting your mental health either.

 Think about it.
 Physical health problems arise here and there, and even when they aren’t present to you, there could be something underlying that you just can’t recognize yourself.
 That’s why you’re encouraged to go in for routine check ups.